TANZANIA

 As we drive into the open plains, we’ll pass areas where wildebeest migrate through, stretching from horizon to horizon.
 It is almost impossible to describe the sense of energy that one gets surrounded by these hordes of grunting animals and the predators that follow.
 The herds are dominated by Blue Wildebeest, also known as Brindled Gnu, but also contain vast numbers of Plains Zebra and Thompson’s Gazelle.
 The vulture watching is excellent here, with highlights being the huge Lappet-faced Vulture, and the scarcer Rüppell’s Griffon.

-We’ll stay two nights in the area of Ndutu, known for its wildlife concentrations.
-Ndutu is an excellent base to explore the southern ‘short-grass plains’ and their associated herds of animals.
+an excellent base to explore the southern ‘short-grass plains’ and their associated herds of animals.
 Kori and Hartlaub’s Bustards, Pallid Harrier and Caspian Plover, are just some of the birds we’ll encounter on the plains.
 Endemic Serengeti birds are common all around our

 accommodation, with Fischer’s Lovebird breeding in tree-cavities along the walkways, and Grey-breasted Spurfowl displaying